Available 24h

 Description

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the reigning Biedermeier style was prominent.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.

-Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century.
+Everything was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-Next is Baroque, whose name derives from the Portuguese word *barocco* – meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally shine with splendor and play a significant role in luxury.
-Materials were selectively chosen to further emphasize the grandeur of these items.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance style was quite heavy and bulky, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, interest in mythology and ancient times was prevalent, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details